othello-nnue/libothello/readme.md

 # Move resolution
 ## AMD64
-On x86-64-v3 processors we implement PDEP/PEXT bitboard using 16.5KiB of LUT, which would fit in the L1D cache.
+On x86-64-v3 processors we implement PDEP/PEXT bitboard using 20.5KiB of LUT, which would fit in the L1D cache.

 Name | Type | Size
 ----:|----:|----:
 `index`|`[64][4]u16`|0.5KiB
 `mask`|`[64][4][2]u64`|4KiB
-`result`|`[0x3000]u6`|12KiB
+`result`|`[0x4000]u6`|16KiB

+(it can be reduced by 2KiB)

 ## ARM
 On ARM processors we implement [Hyperbola Quintessence](https://www.chessprogramming.org/Hyperbola_Quintessence) using [rbit instruction](https://developer.arm.com/documentation/ddi0596/2021-06/Base-Instructions/RBIT--Reverse-Bits-) and 2KiB of LUT.